juju/docs/src/en/clouds-lxd-advanced.md

 ## Charms and LXD profiles

-Juju (`v.2.5.0`) has the following functionality for those charms that make use of LXD profiles:
+Juju (`v.2.5.0`) allows charms to include a LXD profile.
+The profile will be applied to a LXD container that the charm is deployed into.
+The following functionality is built in:

  - A validity check is performed on the profile(s) during the deployment of the charm.
 This is based on a hardcoded list of allowed items, everything else